• Skip to primary navigation

 • Lemon juice to balance out the fruit and honey

-• Basil or mint (optional) to add a fresh and earthy flavor
+• Basil or mint (optional) to add a fresh and earthy flavor.
+If you have extra, learn how to freeze basil for later.

-If you want to make the homemade pita chips as well you'll need some pita, cinnamon and sugar!
+If you want to make the homemade pita chips as well you’ll need some pita, cinnamon and sugar (I love this cinnamon sugar recipe!).

 Sweet and healthy at the same time, this fruit salsa is made with fresh fruit and scooped up with a crunchy homemade cinnamon sugar pita chips.
 This healthy summer dessert means no oven and lots of healthy fruit.
 You're summer parties will be complete with this healthy recipe.